whyohengee/mysite/src/blog/creating-pages-from-markdown-files-in-gatsby.md

 Like the last post, I'm following along with the excellent [Gatsby JS tutorial](https://www.gatsbyjs.org/tutorial/) and just filling in details that might help future me or anyone else.

-There are some steps that are needed first, so reference that last post [add link] before diving in here.
+There are some steps that are needed first, so reference that last post [generating-slugs-in-gatsby] before diving in here.

 ##Implementing the `createPages` API